• Skip to primary navigation

 Instructions

-• Start the recipe by mixing up the dry ingredients so to a large bowl combine the flour, desiccated coconut, oats, baking powder and salt.
+• To a large bowl, add and combine the flour, desiccated coconut, oats, baking powder and salt.
 Set them aside.

 • To a stand mixer bowl or large mixing bowl, cream together the butter and sugar on a medium setting for 2 minutes.
 Use the paddle attachment on the mixer for this.
 If you don’t have a stand mixer, use a hand mixer.
 Mix in the vanilla extract and golden syrup then pour in the dry ingredients and combine.